wilmoore/nodejs-install/readme.md

 ## Having Issues?

-1. Copy the following script into your terminal.
+0. Paste the following script into your terminal.
 This will copy the debug output to your clipboard (`pbcopy` works on Mac OSX; switch to your OS equivalent if necessary)
+0. Paste the contents of your clipboard into a [gist].
+0. File an [issue](https://github.com/wilmoore/nodejs-install/issues?state=open) and include the link to the [gist].

 ```sh
 pbcopy <<-EOF